Sylvester and the Magic Pebble

 Sylvester and the Magic Pebble is a children's picture book written and illustrated by William Steig, and published in 1969.
 It won the Caldecott Medal in 1970.

 Plot

-Sylvester Duncan, a young donkey from the fictional community of Oatsdale, collects pebbles "of unusual shape and color."
+Sylvester Duncan, a young donkey from the fictional community of Oatsdale, collects pebbles "of unusual shape and color".
 One day he finds a spherical red pebble that grants wishes.
-Immediately afterward, a lion scares Sylvester, and as a defense he wishes himself into a rock--the only thing he could think of at the moment.
-Unfortunately, the magic pebble falls off the rock, and Sylvester is unable to revert to his donkey form as the pebble must be in contact with the wish-maker to work.
+Immediately afterward, a lion scares Sylvester, and as a defense he wishes himself into a rock, the only thing he could think of at the moment.
+The magic pebble falls off the rock, however, and Sylvester is unable to revert to his donkey form as the pebble must be in contact with the wish-maker to work.
 The rest of the story deals with the resulting aftermath: Sylvester's personal attempt to change back into his true self and Mr. and Mrs. Duncan's search for their only child.

 Awards

 Sylvester and the Magic Pebble earned Steig the 1970 Caldecott Medal, his first of many Caldecott and Newbery Medal honors.
 The book was nominated for the 1970 National Book Award for Young People's Literature (losing out to Isaac Bashevis Singer's A Day of Pleasure).
 In 1978, Sylvester and the Magic Pebble was given the Lewis Carroll Shelf Award.